Bibliotheca Mozartiana

 The Library of the Catholic University Association

-The Catholic University Association was founded in 1884 with the goal of re-establishing a Catholic university in Salzburg.
-In the course of the massive action of the National Socialists against ecclesiastical institutions, the association was dissolved as early as May 1938 by order of the SS group leader Reinhard Heydrich, and its assets were confiscated.
+The Catholic University Association was founded in 1884 with the aim of re-establishing a Catholic university in Salzburg.
+In the course of the National Socialists’ massive crackdown on church institutions, the association was dissolved as early as May 1938 by order of SS Gruppenführer Reinhard Heydrich and its assets confiscated.
 Its library was assigned to the “Forschungsgemeinschaft Deutsches Ahnenerbe”.
-As part of the SS apparatus, the “Ahnenerbe” was one of the most important organizations in the Europe-wide theft of art and cultural property.
-From this institution, the Mozarteum Foundation received extensive musical holdings in 1942, but these are not documented in detail.
-In 1945, most of the musical materials were restituted.
-But in the course of provenance research, 13 manuscripts and prints from the 19th and early 20th centuries have so far been traced in the holdings of the Bibliotheca Mozartiana, that belonged to the Univeritätsverein.
+As part of the SS apparatus, the “Ahnenerbe” was one of the most important organizations in the Europe-wide theft of art and cultural assets.
+In 1942, the Mozarteum Foundation received extensive musical holdings from this institution, which, however, are not documented in detail.
+In 1945, the majority of the music was restituted.
+In the course of provenance research, however, 13 manuscripts and prints from the 19th and early 20th centuries have so far been traced in the holdings of the Bibliotheca Mozartiana, which belonged to the Universitätsverein.
 Its legal successor, the Katholisches Hochschulwerk, has generously agreed to leave the affected works in the Bibliotheca Mozartiana.
-The provenance of all affected works is documented in its catalogs and can thus be traced at any time.
+The provenance of all affected works is documented in the catalogs of the Bibliotheca Mozartiana and can thus be traced at any time.

 (Illustration: Wolfgang Amadé Mozart: Don Giovanni, piano score; manuscript copy from the Katholischer Universitätsverein, 1854)